 The first thing to do is decide where you want to stand in the scene and then mark it.
 This ensures you always stand in the same place throughout the filming process, no matter how many times you might stop and start.
 I use a short strip of gaffer tape and stand with a foot at each end of the tape.

-I am used to the method and know how far apart my feet should be, so the length of tape is sometimes longer than it need be, as is the case in the image above.
-If you prefer, make two tape crosses and place them on the ground exactly where your feet need to go.
-This will help you film yourself with iPhone or any other camera where you can’t see yourself on the screen.
+I have used this method frequently and from experience I know the distance my feet should be apart.
+This means the length of tape I use is sometimes longer than it needs be, as can be seen in the image above.
+If you prefer, make two tape crosses, and place them on the ground exactly where your feet need to go.
+This will help you film yourself with an iPhone, or any other camera, when you can’t see yourself on the screen.

 STEP 2: Clamp the gray card to the light stand

 Using a heavy-duty studio clamp attach the gray card to the side of the light stand, as above.
-Although the standard heavy-duty clamp does a good job of holding the gray card against the upright of the light stand I have found a better arrangement.
+Although the standard heavy-duty clamp does a decent job of holding the gray card against the upright of the light stand, I have found a better arrangement.

 By using a heavy-duty reflector/background clamp, as seen below, it is easier to attach the gray card to the light stand and to have its centerline directly in line with the center of the light stand.
 This will allow a much more accurate placing of the gray card above the center of the tape mark.